How Long to Build a Custom Home in the Charlotte Metro: Realistic 2026 Timeline

 Where Design Slips

 The two most common slip points are structural revisions after a soils report and finish selections that drag into framing.
 A bad soils report on a Lake Wylie, SC waterfront lot can mean redesigning the foundation, which usually adds four to eight weeks.
-Late finish decisions hold up cabinet shop drawings, tile orders, and lighting plans, all of which have lead times that compound.

 • Most Charlotte design phases close in 12 to 24 weeks.